endermAH/elka_bot/README.md

 ### Main configurations

 #### Start session
 To start session you should start playing game.
-Catch `init` request or any other request to `elka2020-server-vk.ereality.org`.
+Catch `init` request or any other request to `elka2020-server-vk.ereality.org` to get `session_key`.

 #### Sign
 Every method has a `sign` parameter.
 You can get it by catching requests that appropriate methods. *Be careful, in `useEnergy()` method you should hold count of energy too.*